 (B) Medication may be prescribed by any treating provider authorized by law to prescribe such medication.

-(C) Drugs covered are limited to those that are approved for use in the United States by the food and drug administration (FDA) and that are dispensed by a registered pharmacist from an enrolled pharmacy provider.
+(C) Drugs covered are limited to those that are approved for human use in the United States by the food and drug administration (FDA) and that are dispensed by a registered pharmacist from an enrolled pharmacy provider.

 (D) A self-insuring employer may approve and reimburse for various drugs as a part of a comprehensive treatment plan submitted by the physician of record or a treating physician when reasonably related to and medically necessary for treatment of the allowed conditions in the claim, provided that such approval and reimbursement shall not constitute the recognition of any additional conditions in the claim even if such drugs are used to treat conditions that have not been allowed in the claim.

 (E) Payment for medications to pharmacy providers shall include both a product cost component and a dispensing fee component.

 (1) Except as provided in this paragraph, product cost component shall be the lesser of the following: maximum allowable cost established under paragraph (O) of this rule, if applicable, or the average wholesale price (AWP) of the commonly stocked package size minus nine per cent.

 (2) The dispensing fee component for non-compounded prescriptions shall be three dollars and fifty cents, unless the self-insuring employer has negotiated a payment rate with the pharmacy provider pursuant to rule 4123-6-46 of the Administrative Code.
 Only pharmacy providers are eligible to receive a dispensing fee.